johnlam90/aws-multi-eni-controller/README.md

 - **Cloud-Native**: Follows Kubernetes patterns for resource management
 - **Region Aware**: Works in any AWS region with configurable region settings
 - **Subnet Flexibility**: Supports both subnet IDs and subnet names (via AWS tags)
+- **Multi-Subnet Support**: Can attach ENIs from different subnets to the same or different nodes

 ## Building and Deploying